 Highest-priced seating, usually lower tier

-Choose Category 1 if: Your priority is comfort and being close to the action, and you are okay paying more and facing higher demand.
+Choose Category 1 if: Your priority is comfort and being close to the action.

 Category 2